A LOW GLYCEMIC DIET

 The best foods for diabetes and preventing diabetes are foods that are nutritious and have a low impact on blood sugar levels.
 Most of these foods can be found in a low glycemic diet, including vegetables, lean proteins, healthy fats, and healthy carbs.

 Most of a healthy diet should come from healthy carbohydrates and vegetables.
 The rest of the diet consists of lean proteins and healthy fats.
 Three meals are recommended per day about every 4-5 hours so you don't get too hungry.
 Here's how your plate should look:

 - Fill up 50% of your plate with non-starchy vegetables.
-For example, fill up on salads or a vegetable soups.
-Vegetables stay in your stomach longer and help to control hunger, lower cholesterol and provide lots of fiber, and vitamins
+For example, fill up on salads or vegetable soups.
+Vegetables stay in your stomach longer, helping control hunger, lower cholesterol, and provide fiber and vitamins.

 - Allow 25% of your plate to be complex carbohydrate (approximately 1 cup), especially those high in fiber.
 Some examples are brown rice, quinoa, beans, and of course, pasta such as FiberPasta!
 People with diabetes and pre-diabetes need to choose their carbs carefully because some will have a greater impact on blood sugar than others.